telerik/blazor-docs/components/editor/prosemirror-schema/create-new-schema.md

 ## Plugin Dependencies

 Some of the ProseMirror plugins that the Editor uses by design depend on specific nodes in the default ProseMirror schema of the Editor.
-To get a collection of the used default plugins, use the [`getPlugins` function]({%slug editor-prosemirror-plugins%}#adding-a-custom-plugin).
+To get a collection of the default plugins, use the [`getPlugins` function]({%slug editor-prosemirror-plugins%}#adding-a-custom-plugin).

 When creating a new schema from scratch, it is possible to get an exception if you do not include the needed nodes in your custom schema.

 You have two options in this case:

 * Include the corresponding nodes in your custom schema.
+* Get the collection of default plugins and remove the plugins that require the missing node.
 * Pass a [custom empty collection of plugins to the Editor]({%slug editor-prosemirror-plugins%}) to override the built-in ones.
 Thus,

+Note that with the last two options you will lose the functionality that comes with the plugin(s) you remove.

 ## Creating a New Schema